 The final sum works out at just under £356,000.
 This is £264,000 less than what she would have built up in a Junior SIPP – yet it has cost her more than twice as much.
 The total growth on her contributions this time is just 300 per cent.
 It’s still a lot – but only a quarter of what the junior SIPP delivered.

-The benefits of starting a pension for your child
+Why start a pension for your child?

 You may still hesitate to do this – you’re unlikely to be around when your child starts drawing their pension, and you’d rather help them financially when they’re younger.
 But in effect, you would be.
 If your children know that they have a decent pension plan in place already, they should have more spending power for other things.
 So by paying into a SIPP while your child is growing up, you could be indirectly helping them to buy their first property (for instance).